 It follows that, for this specific case, the conditioning of $ V_d $ is exponential with respect to the polynomial degree $d$.
 By the linearity of the integral, a very similar result can be obtained for the case (C1) when segments $ s_i = [i-1,i] $ are considered.
 These facts are pictured in Figure \ref{fig:condexample}.
 In what follows, we will sharpen these estimates, and remove the specific assumption on the supports.

-\begin{remark} The motivating example is important for the following reason.
-Suppose that there exists $ c > 0 $ such that $\sup_i \left(\beta_i -\alpha_i \right) \geq c$.
+\begin{remark} Suppose that there exists $ c > 0 $ such that $\sup_i \left| \beta_i -\alpha_i \right| \geq c$.
 When there exists $v>1$ independent of $d$ such that $\sup_{i,j}\max\{|\beta_i|, |\alpha_j|\}\ge v $, by direct inspection as above we have necessarily exponential growth for the maximal eigenvalue of $W_d =V_d^\top V_d$, with its minimal eigenvalue that cannot grow exponentially with respect to $d$.
 Hence, the latter gives a clear evidence of an exponential conditioning of $ W_d $ and a fortiori of $ V_d $ as a function of the size $d$, whenever $c>0$, $v>1$ are independent of the polynomial degree $d$.
-In what follows, we shall thus make a similar regularity assumption on $ c $. \end{remark}
+In what follows, we shall thus make a similar regularity assumption on $ c $, and discuss when it can be weakened. \end{remark}

-Now, observe that dividing by the size $ d $ of the longest support $ s_d $ one translates the problem in a fixed reference interval.
-By applying the change of variable $ t = x/d $, one immediately sees that the $j$-th column of $ V_d $ scales by the factor $ 1/d^j $ and, as a consequence, the $(i,j)$-th term of $ W_d $ scales by $ 1/d^{i+j} $.
-This shows that the conditioning of $ V_d $ depends on the length of the segments.
-In particular, even if it is easy to numerically check that the conditioning in this situation is still exponential, this example complicates the estimate on $ \lambda_1 $ given above and suggest that the reference interval $ I = [-1,1] $ is somewhat a limiting case of the problem.
-This will guide our proof strategy.
+Observe that dividing by the size $ |s_d| = d $ of the longest support $ s_d $ one translates the problem into a fixed reference interval.
+Applying the change of variable $ t = x/d $, one immediately sees that the $j$-th column of $ V_d $ scales by the factor $ 1/d^j $ and, as a consequence, the $(i,j)$-th term of $ W_d $ scales by $ 1/d^{i+j} $.
+This shows that the conditioning of $ V_d $ depends on the length of the segments and, even if it is easy to numerically check that the conditioning in this situation is still exponential, this complicates the estimate on $ \lambda_1 $ given above, suggesting that the reference interval $ I = [-1,1] $ is somewhat a limiting case of the problem.
+This motivates the particular emphasis we put on this situation.